venus714/phase-1-code-challenges/README.md

         code .

-     ##Running the application
+     ## Running the application

      To run this application use the following;
-     node <file name>  in your code editor's terminal and press enter
+     node //<file name>  in your code editor's terminal and press enter

       ## Acknowledgements